tassaron/minecraft-bedrock-player-repair/README.md

 ## Backstory
 Once upon a time, I fell from a high place and died in the game of Minecraft.
 A totem of undying saved me, but a few seconds later my screen went grey.
 All I could see was the HUD and a general skybox/darkness colour.
 Soon after, my game crashed.
 I thought it could be because I was using the unofficial launcher for Linux, so I tried logging in from other devices.
 Everything crashed shortly after logging into the world.
 I tried teleporting my player using the server console; the player's position changed and it was clear that they did exist in the world.
 But still the game would crash if I actually tried to play.

-I have no idea why this apparent "player corruption" was so severe that it affected only clients while the server was apparently none the wiser... but eventually I came to the conclusion that my only option was to write this Python script.
+Eventually I came to the conclusion that my only option was to write this Python script.
 To my surprise, it actually worked!
 My Ender Chest is saved thanks to Python :)

+Later I found [this bug report](https://github.com/ChristopherHX/mcpelauncher-manifest/issues/278) on the launcher I was using, which seems to describe what happened.
+The player entity's rotation value becomes `NaN` and allegedly can be fixed by switching to third person.
+I haven't confirmed this yet.